 Is a women's wedding suit appropriate at any type of wedding?

 Yes — from an intimate civil ceremony to a formal black tie event.
 The formality of the suit is calibrated to the formality of the wedding.
-An ivory tailored suit works at a daytime ceremony; a midnight navy tuxedo is correct for black tie.

 Can a suit be worn at a religious ceremony?

 Yes, in most religious traditions.
 A suit is modest, formal, and appropriate in virtually all religious settings.
-If there is any uncertainty about a specific ceremony or tradition, we can advise on what construction and color choices are most appropriate.

 Work with Vestium NY.
 Vestium NY makes wedding suits for women who know exactly what they want.